 Unfortunately, there’s no real scientific process to determine the ideal timing for your idea.
 It’s helpful to use market research to understand your buyer personas and competitive research to scope out the competition, but timing will also often come down to a bit of luck and gut feeling.

-Networking is an essential personal skill for professionals, and extremely important for those working with startups.
+For a long term success, Networking is an essential personal skill for professionals, and extremely important for those working with startups.
 A strong presence both online and in the entrepreneurial ecosystem will help you build strong relationships with people who can spread the word about your business.